 Sedum dasyphyllum 'Himalayan Skies'

-Sedum dasyphyllum 'Himalayan Skies' is a perennial succulent plant up to 6 inches (15 cm) tall, more robust than the species.
-It has nice, blue-gray-green foliage.
-The foliage seems denser on this cultivar and also the blue-green color doesn't fade in the summer.
+Sedum dasyphyllum 'Himalayan Skies' is a mat-forming succulent with beautiful blue-green leaves densely packed on stems that creep, spread, and spill as they grow.
+The stems grow up to 6 inches (15 cm) long.
+This cultivar is more robust than the species, the foliage seems denser, and the blue-green color does not fade in the summer.

 USDA hardiness zone 3a to 9b: from −40 °F (−40 °C) to 30 °F (−1.1 °C).